Time as a Control Dimension in Robot Learning

+We also tested whether simple temporal scaling could reproduce these gains.
+In the direct joints interpolation baseline, the vanilla policy's target joint command at each control step was split into three linearly interpolated intermediate configurations executed at the same 20\,Hz control frequency as our method.
+Although this slowed the motion, the resulting behavior remained qualitatively similar to the vanilla policy and achieved similar success rates (Fig.~\ref{fig:Exp2_stability_continue}(A)).
+The robot still displaced cubes during stacking, spilled particles during pouring, and slipped while opening the drawer.
+Temporal scaling alone therefore did not produce adaptive behavior.

+To isolate the role of each training component, we compared the full model against the time-input and time-dependent baselines across all four task variants in simulation, reporting the best success rate over a grid search of time ratios (2,000 trials per task).
+The time-input policy, which observes temporal signals but optimizes neither punctuality nor stability, changed little across time ratios and performed similarly to the vanilla policy with joint interpolation.
+The time-dependent policy, which optimizes punctuality alone, improved performance relative to time-input but remained consistently below the full time-aware policy (Fig.~\ref{fig:Exp2_stability_continue}(A)).
+These results show that temporal observations alone are insufficient, and that the instability constraint is essential for converting extra time into meaningful improvements in behavior.

+To quantify whether additional time was used productively, we defined ``active time'' as the duration during which the manipulated object, rather than the robot, was moving.
+Under identical scheduled times across all four task variants, the time-input policy exhibited short active time and high instability, indicating that it often ignored temporal observations and remained idle before acting.
+The time-dependent policy increased active manipulation and reduced instability to some extent, but still displayed idle--then--rush behavior.
+In contrast, the full time-aware policy increased active time for meaningful interaction by 62.2\%, reduced peak instability, and still met the scheduled completion time (Fig.~\ref{fig:Exp2_stability_continue}(B)).
+These ablations indicate that both punctuality and stability objectives are necessary to produce temporally adaptive and effective manipulation.

-To understand how time-aware signals shape decision-making, we visualized the policy’s internal responses to variations in remaining time and time ratio.
-We hypothesize that different temporal inputs alter which observations the policy prioritizes when generating actions.
-As shown in Fig.~\ref{fig:time_analysis}, we analyzed two key frames from the cube-stacking task, involving grasping and stacking, using action visualization and saliency analysis.
+\mysubsubsection{Interpreting the role of temporal observations} To understand how temporal signals shape decision making, we examined the policy's responses to controlled changes in remaining time and time ratio.
+We hypothesized that temporal inputs do not merely modulate action magnitude, but also alter which observations the policy prioritizes.
+Figure~\ref{fig:time_analysis} shows two representative frames from cube stacking corresponding to grasping and stacking.